PerfectDay20/perfectday20.github.io/content/blog/2024-10-02-notes-on-go-gc-java-gc.md

 +++

 Most of the contents below are based on [A Guide to the Go Garbage Collector](https://go.dev/doc/gc-guide) of Go 1.23.
-It has amazing visualizations to help readers understand how Go GC works, which I don't see in official Java docs.
+It has amazing visualizations to help readers understand how Go GC works.

 ---